 - 1 tool-cat

 We use a salt/sand mixture on our roads.

 Salt is only effective when temperatures are above -15C.
 Once temperatures lower, salt will sit on icy road surfaces and get blown to the sides of the roads.

 Ice control is applied to intersections on a continuous basis on all priority 1, 2, and 3 roads between October 15 to April 15 if deemed necessary by the Transportation Manager.

-Residential areas, along with parking lots, sidewalks and pathways, will receive ice control on an as-needed basis.
-Typically residential areas are not sanded solid but are treated for trouble spots.
-Salt/sand mixture may be applied to intersections, corners or downgrades in residential areas.
+Residential areas, along with parking lots, sidewalks, pathways, and transit stops, will receive ice control on an as-needed basis.
+Typically residential areas are not sanded but are treated for trouble spots.
+A salt/sand mixture may be applied to intersections, corners, or downgrades in residential areas.
+Ice control is conducted as required and determined by the Transportation and Parks Manager.
 You may report icy sections in your area by visiting cityofgp.com/report-issues.

 Residents are responsible for clearing sidewalks adjacent to their own property.